KIT-CMS/CROWN/docs/sphinx_source/kingmaker.rst

     ## User-produced Dataset:
     /Tau/aakhmets-data_2016ULpreVFP_tau_Tau_Run2016B-ver2_HIPM_1736940678-00000000000000000000000000000000/USER

 - ``PrimaryDataset`` usually represents the superset of data recorded by the experiment in case of Data, and the simulated process in case of MC simulation.
-In general, for User-produced Datasets this can be anything, however, users are responsible for having meaningful names.
+In general, for User-produced Datasets this can be anything, however, it is the responsibility of the users to giving meaningful names so that other people can also use their Datasets.
-- ``ProcessedDataset`` provides details on the actual production or processing campaigns of the dataset, including conditions (so-called ``GlobalTag``), version, etc. Again, user Datasets can have there anything, but users are encouraged to have there something meaningful.
+- ``ProcessedDataset`` provides details on the actual production or processing campaigns of the dataset, including conditions (so-called ``GlobalTag``), version, etc. Again, user Datasets can state anything, but users are encouraged to set meaningful names.
 - ``DataTier`` represents the dataformat of the dataset.
 A list of some more popular formats is given here: https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookDataFormats#EvenT.
-We are mostly interested in NANOAOD(SIM) and MINIAOD(SIM) tailored for analyses.
+We are mostly interested in NANOAOD(SIM) and MINIAOD(SIM) which are tailored for analyses.
 The ``USER`` datatier represents anything that a user can produce.

 All centrally produced datasets from CMS are stored under the ``prod/global`` DAS instance, while there is a dedicated DAS instance for user datasets, ``prod/phys03``.
 See https://cmsweb.cern.ch/das/services for more details.